pyjanitor-devs/pyjanitor/README.rst

 					 'Company1': [150.0, 200.0, 300.0, 400.0],
 					 'Company2': [180.0, 250.0, np.nan, 500.0],
 					 'Company3': [400.0, 500.0, 600.0, 675.0]}
-	#Create a dictionary

 .. code-block:: python

     import janitor  # upon import, functions are registered as part of pandas. df = pd.DataFrame.from_dict(company_sales).clean_names().remove_empty() # This cleans the column names as well as removes any duplicate rows

 The second is the functional API.